Hobbs & Shaw: Theatrical

-The film had its premiere at the Dolby Theatre in the Hollywood district of Los Angeles, California on July 13, 2019.
+Fast & Furious Presents: Hobbs & Shaw had its premiere at the Dolby Theatre in the Hollywood district of Los Angeles, California on July 13, 2019.
 The film was theatrically released in the United States on August 2, 2019, after being moved from its previous date of July 26, 2019.
 The film began international rollout on July 31, 2019, and was released in China on August 23, 2019.
 The release is in 2D, Dolby Cinema, and IMAX.
 A RealD 3D conversion for the film was originally planned to release but was later cancelled.
 However, the planned conversion was done by Stereo D.

 Lawsuit

-In October 2018, Fast & Furious producer Neal H. Moritz filed a lawsuit against Universal Pictures for breach of oral contract and committing promissory fraud, after the distributor removed him as lead producer on Hobbs & Shaw.
+In October 2018, Fast & Furious producer Neal H. Moritz filed a lawsuit against Universal for breach of oral contract and committing promissory fraud, after the distributor removed him as lead producer on Hobbs & Shaw.
 In May 2019, it was revealed that Universal had dropped Moritz from all future Fast & Furious installments.
 His lawsuit was settled in September 2020, and Moritz would later return to the series with F9.

 Home media

-Fast & Furious Presents: Hobbs & Shaw was released on Digital HD on October 15, 2019, and on DVD, Blu-ray, and Ultra HD Blu-ray on November 5, 2019, by Universal Pictures Home Entertainment.
+Hobbs & Shaw was released on Digital HD on October 15, 2019, and on DVD, Blu-ray, and Ultra HD Blu-ray on November 5, 2019, by Universal Pictures Home Entertainment.

 Reception

 Box office

 Hobbs & Shaw grossed $174 million in the United States and Canada, and $586 million in other territories, for a worldwide total of $760.7 million.
 Deadline Hollywood calculated the net profit of the film to be $84 million, when factoring together all expenses and revenues.

 In the United States and Canada, the film was projected to gross $60–65 million from 4,253 theaters in its opening weekend, while some insiders predicted it could exceed $70 million.
 The film made $23.7 million on its first day, including $5.8 million from Thursday night previews, the highest amount for both Johnson and Statham outside the main Fast & Furious series.
 It went on to debut to $60 million over the weekend, finishing first at the box office.
 Similar to the main Fast & Furious films, Hobbs & Shaw had a diverse audience, with audience demographics being 40% Caucasian, 27% Hispanic, 20% African American and 13% Asian.
-The film dropped 58% in its second weekend to $25.3 million, remaining in first, before another Universal film Good Boys replaced it in the third week.
+The film dropped 58% in its second weekend to $25.3 million, remaining in first, before another Universal Pictures film Good Boys replaced it in the third week.

 In other territories, the film was projected to open to around $125 million from 54 countries, for a worldwide debut of $195 million.
 The film made $24.9 million from its first two days of international release.
 In its Chinese opening weekend the film made $102 million, grossing below projections but nevertheless being the second highest-grossing weekend of 2019 behind Avengers: Endgame.